-Although previous studies suggested that CaMK1/4 and CaMKK can function in the same pathway, our results indicate that CMK-1, but not CKK-1, functions in habituation.
-Our data indicate that either (i) activation of CaMK by calmodulin alone may be sufficient to activate the kinase in the context of some biological signaling, and/or (ii) CaMK is activated via phosphorylation by another unidentified kinase.
-To test these hypotheses we took advantage of a cmk-1 point mutant (gk691866) whose conserved Threonine-179 (T179), that is phosphorylated by CaMKK (2, 3), was mutated to an isoleucine (I) and could no longer be phosphorylated.
+Although previous studies suggested that CaMKK stimulates the kinase activity of CaMK1/4, our results indicate that CMK-1, but not CKK-1, functions in habituation.
+Consistent with this assertion, the expression pattern of cmk-1 is broader than ckk-1 (26) and we found that cmk-1, but not ckk-1, expressed in the touch receptor neurons and interneurons of the tap withdrawal circuit (Fig).
+This suggests that either (i) activation of CaMK by calmodulin alone may be sufficient to activate the kinase in the context of some biological signaling, and/or (ii) CaMK is activated via phosphorylation by another unidentified kinase.
+To test these hypotheses we took advantage of a cmk-1 point mutant (gk691866) whose conserved CaMKK phosphorylation site, Threonine-179 (T179; 2, 3), was mutated to an isoleucine (I) and could therefore no longer be phosphorylated.
 We performed a complementation test between the cmk-1(gk691866) point mutant, T179I, and the cmk-1(oy21) null mutant and reasoned that if these alleles complemented in the context of habituation it would indicate that phosphorylation of T179 was not required for wild-type habituation.
 Interestingly, we observed that compared to wild-type worms and cmk-1(oy21/+) heterozygotes, cmk-1(oy21/gk691866) heterozygote mutants showed significantly increased responding to the initial tap (p=0.05 and p<0.001, respectively) and more shallow habitation to tap stimuli (p<0.01 and p<0.001, respectively); indicating that these alleles failed to complement (Fig. 2).
 Thus, these data strongly support a role for phosphorylation of T179 as being necessary for wild-type responding to mechanical stimuli and habituation.
 Furthermore, because we demonstrated above that CKK-1 does not function in habituation, CMK-1 must be activated via T179 phosphorylation by another, as yet unidentified, kinase.

-CMK-1 acts in the Touch Receptor Neurons for Habituation
+Genetic dissociation of initial response and habituation phenotypes